sbaerlocher/tsmetrics/README.md

 - Initial release with monolithic structure
 - Basic Tailscale API integration
 - Docker and Kubernetes deployment support

+## Disclaimer

+**Trademark Notice**: Tailscale is a trademark of Tailscale Inc. This project is not affiliated with, endorsed by, or sponsored by Tailscale Inc.

+**Legal**: This is an independent, community-developed tool that interfaces with Tailscale's public APIs.
+Use at your own risk.

+**Support**: For Tailscale-related issues, please contact [Tailscale Support](https://tailscale.com/contact/support/).
+For issues specific to this exporter, please use the GitHub Issues.

 ## Related Projects